What is Reasonable Accommodation: Everything You Need to Know

 - An employee in a wheelchair cannot use a desk as it is too low, so an employer puts wooden blocks under the desk’s legs to raise it, so the wheelchair now fits underneath it.
 This costs the employer absolutely nothing: it is a free alteration

 If an employee approaches you as the employer with an accommodation request and you are unsure what is reasonable accommodation, and your options under current legislation, the help of a legal professional can be useful.
 The same is true of an employee who has had an accommodation denied by the employer.
 In either situation, you may want to you post your legal need in our UpCounsel Marketplace to find employment attorneys who can answer your questions and help you navigate the often complex waters of state and federal law.
-The Marketplace contains lawyers from leading businesses, including Stripe and Google, who come from some of the best schools, including Harvard Law and Yale Law.
+The Marketplace contains lawyers from leading businesses, including Menlo Ventures and Google, who come from some of the best schools, including Harvard Law and Yale Law.